 If you are working with cylindrical (r, theta, z) or spherical/polar (r, theta, phi) coordinates and you would like to model your data in Surfer, it must first be converted into X, Y and Z data (cartesian coordinates).
 This can be done using the attached script.

-The script file (.BAS) is zipped together with Sphere.srf and CYLINDER.SRF for coordinate definitions, and the ZIP is available for download from crv2xyz10.zip
+The script file (.BAS) is zipped together with Sphere.srf and CYLINDER.SRF for coordinate definitions.

 To use the script:

 - Download and unzip the contents of the attached: crv2xyz10.zip

 - Open Scripter, which comes with Surfer.
 You can open Scripter by clicking the Windows Start button and clicking All Programs | Golden Software Surfer | Scripter.